-Infertility is a complex disorder with significant medical, psychosocial, and economic aspects .
-Great strides have been achieved in infertility therapy, with new and effective treatments available in the field of assisted reproductive technology (ART).
+Infertility is a complex disorder with significant medical, psychosocial, and economic aspects.
+Great strides have been achieved in infertility therapy, particularly the development of assisted reproductive technology (ART).

 Once the cause of infertility is identified, therapy aimed at correcting reversible etiologies and overcoming irreversible factors can be implemented.
 The couple is also counseled on lifestyle modifications to improve fertility, such as smoking cessation, reducing excessive caffeine and alcohol consumption, and appropriate frequency of coitus (every one to two days around the expected time of ovulation) (table 1).
 (See "Optimizing natural fertility in couples planning pregnancy".)

-An overview of the treatment of female infertility is provided here.
+This topic will provide an overview of the treatment of female.
 The evaluation of female infertility, as well as the causes and treatment of male infertility, are discussed separately: